 Graduate degrees offered at UCSF are dentistry (DDS, PhD, MS), medicine (MD, MD-PhD, DPT), nursing (PhD, MS), pharmacy (PharmD), Graduate Division (master’s and doctoral).
 Key facts about UCSF are:

-- The UCSF School of Medicine is the only school in the country to rank among the top five in both research and primary care in the new (2010-2011) survey on America’s best graduate schools by US News & World Report.
-UCSF is tied for No. 4 in research and tied for No. 5 in primary care.
+- The UCSF School of Medicine is the only school in the country to rank among the top five in both research and primary care in the 2015 survey on America’s best graduate schools by US News & World Report.
+UCSF ranks third in both research and primary care education.

 - The Graduate Division’s PhD programs rank at the top nationally, including several in the top 10, according to the prestigious National Research Council’s 2010 survey.
 The seven programs in the top 10 are: nursing, bioengineering, biochemistry and molecular biology, neuroscience, biophysics, biomedical sciences, and cell biology.
 Another five programs are rated among the nation's best: medical anthropology, chemistry and chemical biology, sociology, genetics, and oral and craniofacial sciences.